 How Stress-Strain Graph is Plotted?

-Tensile force is applied using Universal Testing Machine to the standard test specimen to draw the Stress strain curve.
-UTM consists of two claws that are used to hold and pull the two extreme ends of the test specimen at a uniform rate.
+As shown in above image, UTM consists of two claws that are used to hold and pull the extreme ends of the test specimen at a uniform rate.

 Stress-Strain Curve for Ductile Materials

 The Stress Strain Curve for ductile material is plotted using standard test specimens on a universal testing machine.
 During this testing various observations are taken and plotted on the graph.
 We will discuss each of these important points on Stress-Strain Graph in detail:

 According to Hooke’s Law, Proportional limit (O-A) is the limit where stress is directly proportional to strain.
 Within the proportional limit, The Stress-strain curve is a straight line (from “O” to “A”).
 Young Modulus of Elasticity ( ratio of stress and strain) for a material is constant within proportional limit.

 Elastic Limit for a material is the limit beyond which the material will not come back to its original shape when the external force is removed.
 In the stress strain curve, from point A to B (Yield Point) material exhibits elastic properties.

 If external load (stress) is increased beyond the elastic limit, the material will not come back to its original shape.

 Beyond the elastic limit, a ductile material exhibits plastic properties.
 Upper yield point is the point where maximum stress is required to initiate plastic deformation inside the material.
 Strength of a material corresponding to Point B is known as yield strength.

 After Point C, material length will increase with a very small increase in tensile load (stress).
 In other words Lower Yield Point is the point where minimum load is required to exhibit plastic behavior in the material.